Office hours: Monday - Friday, 9.00 - 17.00 EDT (UTC-04)

 ISTM produces a Travel Medicine Review and Update North American Course each year.
 The 2017 Course will be held in Washington D.C., United States 10-11 March 2017 at the Georgetown University Hotel & Conference Center.
 The Course provides a thorough update and review of the Body of Knowledge for the practice of travel medicine and assists in preparation for the CTH® exam.
 Participants also have ample opportunities to interact with the faculty through question and answer sessions and informal discussions.

 The Travel Medicine Review and Update North American Course offered by the International Society of Travel Medicine is designed to review the Body of Knowledge for the Practice of Travel Medicine and to highlight recent developments in Travel Medicine.
 The curriculum will cover topics relevant to physicians, nurses, and other health care professionals who provide medical care and advice to travelers, expatriates, and migrants.
 The sessions offered will include travel clinic management issues, principles of immune response, risk assessment, and a travel vaccine overview.
 The expert faculty will present topics including epidemiology, enteric infections, traveler's diarrhea, malaria and other vector-borne disease, adventure and wilderness travel, environmental exposures, and evaluation of illness in returning travelers.
 The care of special groups such as pregnant women, pediatric travelers, immigrants, VFR travelers, diabetics, and immunocompromised hosts will be discussed.
 Recent developments and advances in travelers' diarrhea, immunizations, malaria medications, and emerging infectious diseases will be highlighted.
 Participants will have ample opportunity to interact with the faculty through interactive sessions and informal discussions.
+This education activity will be submitted to the American Association of Nurse Practitioners for approval of up to 11.25 contact hours of accredited education.

 This course provides a thorough review of the Body of Knowledge for the Practice of Travel Medicine to assist in preparation for the CTH® Examination.
 The course also provides a comprehensive update on recent advances in Travel Medicine.